 Can I keep and use my headshot?

 Yes!
-Your headshot will be made accessible to you via an online drive.
-You are able to utilise your headshot online or in printed version for both professional and personal purposes.
+Your headshots will be made accessible to you via an online drive.
+You are able to utilise your headshots online or in printed version for both professional and personal purposes.

 How does your bumper sticker competition work?

 In order to be in the running to win a whole year FREE at CSA in 2018 you can purchase a bumper sticker from class and place it on your vehicle.
 Throughout 2017 any sticker spotted by CSA staff will have their number plate recorded and placed in a draw to win.
 Winner announced at our End of Year Ceremony on the 16th December 2017.

 Casting and acting are not areas which hold any guarantees, although we think seeing over 150 castings of our students in 2016 alone is quite terrific!
 We all learn from every audition, and training opportunity, and encourage our students to value the importance of all of these moments, as well as celebrate when their classmates are cast.

 We don’t know!
 Will you?
 What we do know is that you will be no more valuable then than you are now.
 So don’t wait for a future event in order to appreciate your wonderful self worth.
 Whether you’re performing to 1 person, or 1,000, you’re still extremely valuable and worthwhile.

 The acting industry is notoriously difficult and actors must be creative, resilient, and learn to find the support they need to keep travelling in such a tough arena.
 We are very proud of the supportive environment we foster at CSA, and of the many students who continue to get cast both while in, and after leaving, our classes.

 Yes, of course they are!
 And so is the child next to them.
 Each person is unique and valued and has a place in the performing arts telling stories about the world, should they so desire it.

 What skills do I need to be an actor?